jfjelstul/euip/README.md

 # euip

 An `R` package for the European Union Infringement Procedure (EUIP) Database.
-The EUIP database is part of the European Union Compliance Project (EUCP), which also includes the [European Union State Aid (EUSA) Database](https://github.com/jfjelstul/eusa) and the [European Union Technical Regulation Database](https://github.com/jfjelstul/eutr).
+The EUIP database is part of the European Union Compliance Project (EUCP), which also includes the [European Union State Aid (EUSA) Database](https://github.com/jfjelstul/eusa) and the [European Union Technical Regulation (EUTR) Database](https://github.com/jfjelstul/eutr).
 The EUCP is introduced in the working paper "Legal Compliance in the European Union: Institutional Procedures and Strategic Enforcement Behavior" by Joshua C. Fjelstul.

 The EUIP Database includes 22 datasets on the European Union's formal infringement procedure (2002-2020), including data on the universe of infringement cases and decisions made by the Commission in infringement cases.
 The database also includes time-series, cross-sectional, directed dyad-year, and network data on cases and decisions.